How to Write a Book That People Will Love?

-7. Proper word-count for my book?
+7. What is the proper word count for my book?

 When you are writing a novel and the manuscript reaches over 40,000 words, it becomes a novel.
 Usually, the average word count for a novel is 50,000 words.
 A novel can also have between 60,000-100,000 words.
 Here’s a rough estimate of word count as per different genres of writing :